Nuts are a diverse and nutritionally rich food group with numerous varieties to explore, each with its own set of unique nutritional benefits,

 - An ounce (28.35g) serving is roughly 15 pili nuts.

 Pine nuts are one of the harder-to-find nut varieties, but they taste delicious.
-Further, they are one of the key ingredients in the famous condiment pesto.
+Notably, they are one of the key ingredients in the famous condiment, pesto.

-Despite this, pine nuts have increased in visibility over recent years and offer an excellent nutritional profile.
+In recent times, pine nuts have become more visible, and they offer an excellent nutritional profile.

 - Calories: 191 kcal